How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Operation

-With an open fracture of the 5th finger with displacement, two types of surgery are performed:
+For an open fracture of the 5th finger with displacement, two types of surgery are performed:

 Rehabilitation and recovery

-Thank you for rating this article.
-Published: 29 May 2017
+Thank You for rating this article.
+Published: May 29, 2017